 IT is one of those fields that’s so broad, most people don’t actually know all that it encompasses, even if they know it stands for “information technology.”
 Within an organization, many systems fall under the IT category, with almost as many different functions.

-The term "IT" was first coined by authors Leavitt and Whisler in the Harvard Business Review.
-While defining information technology, they broke it down into 3 main parts:
+The term "IT" was first coined by authors Harold J. Leavitt and Thomas L. Whisler in 1958 in the Harvard Business Review.
+While defining information technology, they broke it down into three main parts:

 - Processing information rapidly using computers.

 - Applying statistics and math to make decisions and solve problems.

 They packed a lot into a two-letter acronym, huh?
 The Information Technology Association of America (ITAA) gives us a more general definition of IT, describing it as the "study, design, development, application, implementation, support, or management of computer-based information systems."

 SearchDataCenter.com provides a more current definition of IT — calling it "the use of any computers, storage, networking, and other physical devices, infrastructure, and processes to create, process, store, secure, and exchange all forms of electronic data."

 They also provide several examples of IT work, such as: